nabeken/go-smtp-source/README.md

 go-smtp-source does not providea all features that smtp-source provided but it has some additional feature.

-- STARTTLS support
+- :heavy_check_mark: STARTTLS support
-- Precious time metrics support (smtp-source does not provide elasped time.
+- :construction: Precious time metrics support (smtp-source does not provide elasped time.
 We need to use `time` with smtp-source.)
-- Clustering support for distributed load testing
+- :construction: Clustering support for distributed load testing

 See [smtp-source(1)](http://www.postfix.org/smtp-source.1.html) about original smtp-source.